cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 3. Thoroughly mix until the glass is misted.
 4. Garnish with a slice of orange and a maraschino cherry.

-The drink will be sweet, fragnant, and fresh.
+The drink will be sweet, fragrant, and fresh.
 This ruby-coloured cocktail perfectly matches the Ruby logo.

 ### Python